offenesdresden/dvbjs/README.md

 By the way, stop names in queries are very forgiving.
 As long as the server sees it as a unique hit, it'll work.
 'Helmholtzstraße' finds the same data as 'helmholtzstrasse', 'Nürnberger Platz' = 'nuernbergerplatz' etc.

-One last note, be sure not to run whatever it is your building from inside the network of the TU Dresden (at least as far as I can tell).
+One last note, be sure not to run whatever it is you're building from inside the network of the TU Dresden (at least as far as I can tell).
 Calls to everything but `dvb.monitor()` will time out.
 If I could tell you why their site won't give me much info from inside eduroam I would.